shaunflagg/bb-nft/readme.md

-This is the readme file for the AllCode-NFT Project
+This is the readme file for the Bb-NFT Project